mikeywildcat/SA32windy/README.md

    - Click **"Update Windy"** button in the plugin
    - Your boat appears with a **red arrow** showing heading! 🎉

-6. **Navigation**
+5. **Navigation**
    - Arrow rotates automatically based on your course
    - Use plugin's "Follow Ship" button to keep boat centered
-   - Position updates every 2 seconds for smooth movement
+   - Position updates continuously - no rate limiting for smooth, stable heading

 ## Configuration